Rise Again wants to help families impacted by spinal cord injuries by offering support. There are many organizations available that can lend a hand.

 Therapy & Alternative Options

-Our journey has brought us to people and place we would have never even thought about a few years ago.
+Our journey has brought us to people and places we would have never even thought about a few years ago.
 You have to find what works the best for you and seek out alternatives when necessary.
+Look for similar programs in your area.

 Physical Therapy & Occupational Therapy

-Alex’s therapists at home in the Pittsburgh area are so receptive to learning more and it will be a collaborative effort when deciding on the next steps in Alex’s program.
+Alex’s therapists at home in the Pittsburgh area are so receptive to learning more and it will be a collaborative effort.
 You have to create the program that will achieve your goals.
 The typical protocol here may not be appropriate for you.

 In Pittsburgh pediatrics and adolescents can participate in locomotor training.